 Just like the infrared detector photocell, the scanner sensor translates the light pattern into an electrical signal.
 The robot's integrated circuit reads this signal and enables the new move or boosts the robot's power level.
 When the robot is defeated, or the power cuts off, the integrated circuit is reset.
 It has to "learn" the moves all over again.

 With the popularity of Rumble Robots, we're sure to see many similar fighting toys in the future.
 Like Rumble Robots, these toys will combine a standard remote control system with a host of interactive features.
-To learn more about Rumble Robots and similar machines, check out the links on the next page.
+To learn more about Rumble Robots and similar machines, check out the links below.